Protein complex: Fuzzy complex

 Fuzzy protein complexes have more than one structural form or dynamic structural disorder in the bound state.
 This means that proteins may not fold completely in either transient or permanent complexes.
 Consequently, specific complexes can have ambiguous interactions, which vary according to the environmental signals.
-Hence different ensemble of structures result in different (even opposite) biological functions.
+Hence different ensembles of structures result in different (even opposite) biological functions.
 Post-translational modifications, protein interactions or alternative splicing modulate the conformational ensembles of fuzzy complexes, to fine-tune affinity or specificity of interactions.
 These mechanisms are often used for regulation within the eukaryotic transcription machinery.

 Essential proteins in protein complexes

-Although some early studies suggested a strong correlation between essentiality and protein interaction degree (the “centrality-lethality” rule) subsequent analyses have shown that this correlation is weak for binary or transient interactions (e.g., yeast two-hybrid).
+Although some early studies suggested a strong correlation between essentiality and protein interaction degree (the "centrality-lethality" rule) subsequent analyses have shown that this correlation is weak for binary or transient interactions (e.g., yeast two-hybrid).
 However, the correlation is robust for networks of stable co-complex interactions.
 In fact, a disproportionate number of essential genes belong to protein complexes.
 This led to the conclusion that essentiality is a property of molecular machines (i.e. complexes) rather than individual components.
 Wang et al. (2009) noted that larger protein complexes are more likely to be essential, explaining why essential genes are more likely to have high co-complex interaction degree.
 Ryan et al. (2013) referred to the observation that entire complexes appear essential as "modular essentiality".
 These authors also showed that complexes tend to be composed of either essential or non-essential proteins rather than showing a random distribution (see Figure).
 However, this not an all or nothing phenomenon: only about 26% (105/401) of yeast complexes consist of solely essential or solely nonessential subunits.

 In humans, genes whose protein products belong to the same complex are more likely to result in the same disease phenotype.